Witiko/doctoral-thesis/main.md

-We showed that in the datasets from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions, later comments were significantly less likely to be relevant and that their relevance followed a Zipf distribution, see Figure \vref{fig:weighted-zone-scoring}.
+We showed that in the datasets from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions, later comments were significantly less likely to be relevant and their relevance followed a Zipf distribution.
+See Figure \vref{fig:weighted-zone-scoring}.

-We then developed three information retrieval systems: one that used weighted zone scoring to place smaller weight to later comments in a thread, one that did not use weighted zone scoring but continuously decreased the weights of later tokens in a thread, and one that used neither [@novotny2018weighting, Figure 3] We showed that our system that used weighted zone scoring achieved the state-of-the-art accuracy on both datasets, whereas our two systems that did not use weighted zone scoring achieved worse-than-baseline accuracy on both datasets. [@novotny2018weighting, tables 1 and 2] This shows that weighted
+We then developed three information retrieval systems: one that used weighted zone scoring to place smaller weight to later comments in a thread, one that did not use weighted zone scoring but continuously decreased the weights of later tokens in a thread, and one that used neither. [@novotny2018weighting, Figure 3] We showed that our system that used weighted zone scoring achieved state-of-the-art accuracy on both datasets, whereas our two systems that did not use weighted zone scoring achieved worse-than-baseline accuracy on both datasets. [@novotny2018weighting, tables 1 and 2] This shows that weighted